Tips > Android Lint >

 • (Ignore warnings within a class, method or even for a specific variable declaration, using annotations or attributes: See this document for more information.)

-(Note that support for all 3 in the Lint view is coming in ADT 17; in ADT 16 you can access these from the quick fix menu in the XML editors, and you can access the first two from the Global Options dialog and from the Project Options dialog.)
+You can also access these from the quickfix menu in XML editors, and the first two from the Global Options dialog and from the Project Options dialog.

 Project and file specific warnings are written into lint.xml files into the projects, so command line and build server lint runs will pick these up.